w3c/wg-effectiveness/process.md

 For more information on groups see the [W3C Process Document](https://w3c.github.io/w3process/#ChapterGroups).

 ## Setting Up Interest and Working Groups
-The Process for setting up aan Interest or Working Group is explained below:
+The Process for setting up an Interest or Working Group is explained below:

 * __Generating Interest__: a topic gains some interest within W3C.
-This could be via a [member submission](#), a [W3C run workshop](#), W3C team research, a [Community Group](#) or through the [WCIG](#).
+This could be via a [member submission](#member-submissions), a [W3C run workshop](#workshops-and-symposia), W3C team research, a [Community Group](https://www.w3.org/community/) or through the [Web Incubator Community Group](https://www.w3.org/community/wicg/).
-* __AC Announcement__: the Director announces the development of an Interest or Working Group charter.
+* __AC Announcement__: the Director announces the development of an Interest or Working Group charter on the AC Mailing List.
 * __Charter Development__: the Interest / Working Group proponents work on the new group charter with a W3C team member.
 * __Member Review__: W3C members review the charter, and give feedback.
-* __Director Approval__: the Director approves the creation of the Interest / Working Group.
+* __Director Approval__: the Director approves the creation of the Interest / Working Group on the AC Mailing List.
-* __Call For Participation__: the Director calls for participation in the newly formed group.
+* __Call For Participation__: the Director calls for participation in the newly formed group on the AC Mailing List.

-Each Working Group and Interest Group will be supported by at least one [W3C team member](#).
-Group participants are usually [Member Represenatives](#) although [Invited Experts](#) may also be able to join groups.
+Each Working Group and Interest Group will be supported by at least one [W3C team member](#the-w3c-team).
+Group participants are usually [Member Represenatives](#participants) although [Invited Experts](#participants) may also be able to join groups.

 For more information, please see the [W3C Process Document](https://w3c.github.io/w3process/#introduction).

-### Charters
-Interest and Working Group Charters include information related to the scope of the group's work, duration of the group, the deliverable, time commitments, milestones and dependancies.
-IPR information is also included.
-Deliverables which are to becomes Recommendation Track documents are included with their titles, URLs, publication date and status.
-For a full list of items to be included in the charter please see the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

-### Group Extensions
-Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
-For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

-## Participants
-Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
-There are four types of group participant; all can participate in an Interest Group, all but ***public participants*** can participate in a Working Group.

-* **Member Representatives**: An individual representative from a W3C member oragnisation.
-AC members nominate people within their organisation to participate within groups (in some cases an AC member may be able to [nominate someone from outside their organisation](https://w3c.github.io/w3process/#member-rep)).
-  * **Members in Working Groups:** Before joining the group, the AC member sends a statement that confirms the new member agrees with the participation terms detailed in the charter.
-  * **Members in Interest Groups:** Before joining the group, the AC member checks the participation intructions in the group charter (which can involve a statement as for working groups or could simply involve signing the new member up to the group mailing list).
-* **Invited Experts**: an individual with valuable expertise to a group and is not an employee of a W3C Member.
-[Detailed rules](https://w3c.github.io/w3process/#group-participation) apply for becoming an Invited Expert.
-* **Team Representatives**: staff members of W3C.
-Team members can be a Team Contact or a regular participant of a group.
-* **Public Participants**: members of the public.
-Cannot be Working Group participants.

-Generally all group members are members of the group until the group closes or they [resign](resigns) from the group.

-For more information on members including dismisal processes see the W3C Process Document on [Participation Criteria](https://w3c.github.io/w3process/#ParticipationCriteria) and [Group Participation](https://w3c.github.io/w3process/#group-participation).

-A Conflict of Interest Policy exists which instructs participants on how to disclose any conflict of interest a participant may have with the W3C and / or group work.
-See the [W3C Process Document](https://w3c.github.io/w3process/#coi) for more information.

-### Participation by Proxy
-Group participants can sometimes send people in their place when unable to attend themselves.
-This representative can vote on behalf of the original member.
-Group members should inform the chairs when they are sending a representative.
-Rules for this are detailed in the [W3C Process Document](https://w3c.github.io/w3process/#member-rep-wg).

-## Group Size
-Working Groups work best when composed of a small number of experts.
-Interest Groups can often be larger.
-To find out more on group size and possible splitting of larger groups please see the [W3C Process Document](https://w3c.github.io/w3process/#group-participation).

 ## Charter and Call for Participation
 All Working and Interest Groups have a Charter.
 Charters are developed by W3C Members and W3C Team (staff) members.
 Charters can be made at any time.